Adaptation

 The old ways were as big as the sky, as wide as the earth, as heavy as stone, as light as feathers.
 People these days don't think much of them.

-So if I want to look after myself, first I have to find myself.
 I look around and get the lay of the land to find my own way.
 I'm looking for evidence of how to do the right thing.
 Once I know how to do the right thing I know how to keep myself safe.
 Left, right, ahead, behind, I make the rounds and make my way back.
 I carry the torch, take up the mantle, welcome new ways with an open mind.